dot22/junk/README.md

-# junk
+# jun - del some symbol for testing
-repo for testing
+repo -added symbols' for testing

+==
+add line for testing